near/threshold-signatures/docs/threshold_policies.md

 # Refresh & Resharing Safety

-- Never change thresholds during refresh/resharing.
-Doing so breaks the assumptions of all supported schemes.
+- Thresholds must *not* be changed during refresh/resharing unless explicitly permitted by `SchemeRules`.
+Unsanctioned changes break the assumptions of all supported schemes.
-- To adopt a new threshold: **Perform a new DKG**, archive the old key, and migrate intentionally.
 - Threshold metadata must always be persisted together with key/share identifiers.

 ---